 - Acting for BT in the recovery of damages caused to an underground plant.

 Shoosmiths LLP is a growing name in the market, particularly in the areas of professional negligence and financial services litigation, with a client base that includes banks, corporations, lenders and debt purchasers.
 Gillian Crotty, who is singled out for her 'commitment to the client' and 'understanding of the issues', oversees the team and is an expert in mortgage litigation and debt recovery cases.
 She is supported by associates Emma Wightman, who focuses on banking litigation, and Rebecca Walker, who is also experienced in mortgage litigation.

 Emma Wightman; Rebecca Walker

 ‘What stands out about the firm is the resources.
 When research is required they have the ability to provide it quickly and usefully.’

 ‘Gillian Crotty should be highlighted for her commitment to the client, understanding of the issues at an early stage and efficiency.’

 Arkle Finance Ltd

-- Acting on behalf of a UK bank in relation to an appeal brought by the defendant in relation to the bank’s attempt to recover possession of property.
+- Acting on behalf of a bank in an appeal against the bank’s attempt to recover the possession of property.